Robust Time-Varying Graph Signal Recovery for Dynamic Physical Sensor Network Data

-The main contributions of this paper are as follows. \begin{itemize} \item We tackle an unaddressed problem setting, that is, recovering time-varying graph signals from noisy incomplete observations, possibly with outliers, on given dynamic graphs. \item We establish an optimization-based recovery method that leverages priors of both vertex and temporal domains and integrate the dynamics of graph topology into the formulation. \item We design a framework for experiments on time-varying graph signal recovery over dynamic graphs based on synthetic data. \item We conduct extensive experiments not only for validating the proposed method but for a comprehensive study on the performance of various regularizations terms and data. \end{itemize}
+The main contributions of this paper are as follows. \begin{itemize} \item We tackle an unaddressed problem setting, that is, recovering time-varying graph signals from noisy incomplete observations, possibly with outliers, when the underlying graph topology is dynamic. \item We establish an optimization-based recovery method that can handle both time-varying graph Laplacian-based and temporal difference-based regularizations. \item We design a framework for experiments on time-varying graph signal recovery over dynamic graphs based on synthetic data, which simulates signals observed using a network of sensor-loaded drones. \item We conduct extensive experiments not only to validate the proposed method but also for a comprehensive study of the performance of various regularization terms over both synthetic and real-world data. \end{itemize}

 In the following sections, we first cover the preliminaries of graph signal processing in Section \ref{sec:preliminaries} and then move on to the proposed method in Section \ref{sec:proposal}.
 In Section \ref{sec:experiments}, we illustrate the experimental results both quantitively and visually and discuss the obtained results.